-TERN SuperSites are Long Term Ecological Research (LTER) sites co-located with TERN OzFlux eddy covariance towers, which deliver biological and environmental observations of flora, fauna, microbial biodiversity, soils and hydrology.
-TERN OzFlux delivers micrometeorological observations of energy, carbon and water exchange between the atmosphere and key Australian ecosystems.
+TERN SuperSites are Long Term Ecological Research (LTER) sites co-located with TERN eddy covariance flux towers, which deliver biological and environmental observations of flora, fauna, microbial biodiversity, soils and hydrology.
+TERN flux towers delivers micrometeorological observations of energy, carbon and water exchange between the atmosphere and key Australian ecosystems.
 Each TERN SuperSite is located in a significant Australian biome and the network spans a wide range of environmental conditions.
 The SuperSite network collects detailed data sets on flora, fauna and biophysical processes from each SuperSite.

 History of the development of the TERN SuperSites

-Affiliate SuperSites are those that are not TERN funded but continue to provide open, long-term monitoring data to TERN, following standardised protocols where possible.
+Affiliate SuperSites are those that are not directly supported by TERN funded but continue to provide open, long-term monitoring data to TERN, following standardised protocols where possible.
 These include the Daintree Rainforest SuperSite - Cape Tribulation and Cow Bay nodes, Samford Peri-urban SuperSite and Whroo Dry Eucalypt SuperSite.
 SuperSites that are no longer collecting and sharing open data will be listed as inactive SuperSites.

 Australian ecosystem monitoring sites that are willing to provide open data (historical and ongoing) and collect standardised datasets (where possible) may apply to join the network as Affiliate SuperSites.